 Committee for the Implementation of Textile Agreements (CITA).

-Issuing a directive to the Commissioner of Customs reducing a limit.
+Issuing a directive to the Commissioner, Bureau of Customs and Border Protection adjusting a limit.

 FOR FURTHER INFORMATION CONTACT:

-The current limit for Category 443 is being reduced for carryforward used.
+The current limit for Category 443 is being increased for swing, carryover and carryforward.

 Chairman, Committee for the Implementation of Textile Agreements.

-1. The limit has not been adjusted to account for any imports exported after December 31, 2000.Back to Citation
+1. The limit has not been adjusted to account for any imports exported after December 31, 2002.Back to Citation